EU DisinfoLab 2024 Annual Conference

 Can advertising cash stop funding misinformation trash?

-with Claire Atkin (Check My Ads), Victoire Rio (What To Fix), & Domen Savič (Citizen D)
+Chaired by Claire Pershan (Mozilla Foundation) with Domen Savič (Citizen D), Claire Atkin (Check My Ads), & Victoire Rio (What To Fix)

 Is the online adtech industry inherently fraudulent?
 This question arises because the ad tech industry appears to have failed to act on rampant fraud and reputational damage to brands for years and publishers’ efforts to clean up the sector have fallen flat.
 In this session, we’ll examine why the money spent on advertising is ending up in disinformers pockets, making adtech cash a driver of online disinformation.